 Factors that may be considered in graduate admissions and the awarding of competitive fellowships may be viewed at the following link: Competitive Fellowship Factors .

 Admission to Graduate and Professional Studies and Eligibility for Competitive Fellowships

 Decisions regarding admission to graduate and professional studies at the University of Houston are made by the specific program, department and/or college to which the applicant has applied.
-Oversight of all graduate and professional admissions policies and procedures is provided by The Graduate School.
+Oversight of all graduate and professional admissions policies and procedures is provided by the Office of Graduate and Professional Studies.
 Similarly, the criteria utilized for the award of competitive fellowships from the University of Houston are determined by the granting unit (e.g., department, college) but the process must also meet the University Policy stated above.

 - Completed and signed UH application for admission.

-- Official transcripts from each college or university attended previously, including the degree(s) earned and date(s) awarded.
+- Two official transcripts from each college or university attended previously, including the degree(s) earned and date(s) awarded.

 - Official copies of the appropriate standardized test scores (e.g., GRE, GMAT, LSAT) for the desired program.
 Applicants must consult with the program or college to determine the specific test requirements.

 - Personal resume and statement of interest.

 International applicants must submit all of the above, plus: